-Here's how to make classic chicken and dumplings!
-Start with a hearty chicken and vegetable stew, then add delicious homemade dumplings that cook up light and fluffy.
+Chicken and dumplings is comfort food at its best!
+Start with a hearty chicken and vegetable stew, then add easy homemade dumplings that cook up light and fluffy.

 For the chicken and vegetables:

-- 3 to 3 1/2 pounds chicken thighs and breast parts, skin-on, bone-in, trimmed of excess fat
+- 3 to 3 1/2 pounds chicken thighs and breasts, skin-on, bone-in, trimmed of excess fat

 - 2 teaspoons butter or extra virgin olive oil, or a combination of both

-- 1 quart chicken stock (homemade is best)
+- 1 quart chicken stock, homemade or store-bought

 - 2 to 3 celery stalks, trimmed and cut into 1/2-inch pieces (about 2 cups)